Modeling ESPN’s Total Quarterback Rating with Game-Level Data With Quantile and Stepwise Regression in R, Python, and Julia

 Introduction

-The National Football League (NFL) has 14 official positions: 7 offensive, 5 defensive, and 2 special teams positions.
+The National Football League (NFL) has 14 official positions for players: 7 offensive, 5 defensive, and 2 special teams positions.
 One of the offensive positions is called Quarterback (QB), and their role is to lead their team on the field.
 ESPN streams NFL games and provides a lot of data on NFL players, including their Total Quarterback Rating (QBR), a 0-100 score measuring a quarterback’s contribution to winning.
 Higher scores indicate better performance.

-TODO: By the end of this tutorial, you will be able to:
+By the end of this tutorial, you will be able to:

-TODO: This could be suitable of an out of class activity or one that spans one or more class periods.
+This could be suitable of an out of class activity or one that spans one or more class periods.

 Technology Requirement: